-- Credit may not be granted for a CLEP test that is the duplication of coursework for which a student has already received credit. - The CLEP examination must be completed prior to the student's last semester at Grace. - An official transcript must be requested by the student to be sent from the College Board to Grace.
-The CLEP college code number for Grace Christian University is 1265. - The CLEP credit will be considered official when the official transcript has been received by the Registrar's Office and the credit has been posted to the student's Grace transcript.
+- Credit may not be granted for a CLEP test that is the duplication of coursework a student has already taken at Grace or received transfer credit for. - The CLEP examination must be completed prior to the student's last semester at Grace. - An official transcript must be requested by the student to be sent from the College Board to Grace.
+The CLEP college code number for Grace Christian University is 1265. - The CLEP credit will not be considered official until the official transcript has been received by the Registrar's Office and the credit has been posted to the student's Grace transcript.

-DEFENSE ACTIVITY FOR NON-TRADITIONAL EDUCATION SUPPORT (DANTES) AND DSST
+DEFENSE ACTIVITY FOR NON-TRADITIONAL EDUCATION SUPPORT (DANTES) & DSST